Having a tough time choosing between Magento and Shopify? You’re not alone.

 Choosing the right theme can massively improve the shopping experience for your customer and push them right through the sales funnel to purchase.
 A paid theme can give you a professional looking website that inspires trust, which is a big factor in boosting revenue.

-One cost it’s good to bear in mind when setting up shop online is your domain name.
+One cost that is good to bear in mind when setting up an online shop is your domain name.

 “Your domain name is like the digital version of the address of a brick and mortar store.
 It identifies who and where you are and means visitors will be able to find you easily.”